MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// Gets or sets the state of whether all matches are highlighted.
         /// Returns TRUE if all matches are highlighted, FALSE otherwise.
-        /// Note: Changes to this property take effect only when StartFind, FindNext, or FindPrevious is called.
+        /// Note: Changes to this property take effect only when StartFind is called.
         /// Preferences for the session cannot be updated unless another call to the StartFind function on the server-side is made.
         /// Therefore, changes will not take effect until one of these functions is called.
         Boolean ShouldHighlightAllMatches { get; set; };